slowernews/wisdom-tldr/README.md

 ###On peers

 > *'Forget those who forget you.'*

+> *'The people that want to stay in your life, will always find a way.'*

 > *'If you're the smartest in the room, you're in the wrong room.'*